ag-sd/py/TransCoda/readme.md

 - [ ] Initial size is not formatted correctly

 ### Changelog
+**Sunday Feb 7 2021 (EDT)**
+- Rewrite of core modules to improve scalability and stability
+- Support to download web-urls using youtube-dl
+- Better history recording
+- Checked off a few more feature to-do's

 **Tuesday May 12 2020 (EDT)**
 - Select multiple files in files window
 - Option to wipe out tags after encode